ChristianKaltenecker/PerformanceEvolution_Website/MetadataAnalysis/MetadataAnalysis.md

 2019_01 - 2019_06:
 * Configuration options/Interactions: collection_max_size * min_improvement * num_samples (slow-down), collection_max_size * num_samples (speed-up), shrink_fh (slow-down), lm_hm (slow-down), lm_rhw (slow-down), iPDB (speed-up), min_improvement (slow-down)
-* Changelog: There was no changelog for this revision
+* Change log: There was no Change log for this revision
 * Commits:
   * [212d1f4e8f3a32cd5a0a0a2dfc5759df203bd661](https://github.com/aibasel/downward/commit/212d1f4e8f3a32cd5a0a0a2dfc5759df203bd661): Slow-down reported (It is possible that the new code now uniquifies certain conditions multiple times, but there is no harm in that other than a slight